DavidRaab/Sq/lib/Sq/Manual/Intro/00-Overview.md

 ```

 This will not only generate `$data` but gives you two data-structures
-dumps of two arrays that was created on STDERR.
+dumps of two arrays that are printed to STDERR.
 On the console it will show

 ```perl
 [1,2,3,4,5,  ...]